Ao Dai – the symbol of Vietnamese beauty

-We can say following Ngu Than Ao dai is the new time Ao dai.
+We can say following Ngu Than Ao dai is a new time Ao dai.
 In the 1930s artist Cat Tuong designed Le Mur Ao dai.
 It only has two flats: front flat and back flat.
 Its trunk fits well with the body of the woman.
 It makes the woman more attractive.
 Its flats are long to heels of feet, which make steps more lissom.

-At the end of the year 1958, Mrs Tran Le Xuan, Ngo Dinh Nhu’s wife (Ngo Dinh Nhu is the man who is a government official in south Viet Nam before 1963) designed an Ao dai called Tran Le Xuan Ao dai.
+At the end of the year 1958, Mrs. Tran Le Xuan, Ngo Dinh Nhu’s wife (Ngo Dinh Nhu is the man who is a government official in south Viet Nam before 1963) designed an Ao dai called Tran Le Xuan Ao dai.
 It has the same design as Le Mur, but it doesn’t have the neck.

 Tran Le Xuan dress

 In the 1960s Dung tailor in Dakao, Saigon produced the model of Ao dai called Raglan Ao dai.
 The Ao dai has sleeves patched.
 Buttons are put from the neck to the armit.
-Then they go along a side.
+Then they go along aside.

 Generally, Ao Dai – the symbol of Vietnamese beauty has existed in Viet Nam country for along time.
 Although there are many changes, the Ao dai remains its main form.
 It increases the beauty of Vietnamese women.
 Wearing the Ao dai they look politer and more graceful.
 The Ao dai is the symbol of Vietnamese women.
 It is recognized to be the world ‘s cultural heritage by UNESCO.